 When the influenza pandemics of 1957 and 1968 hit, scientists were able to identify the diseases’ predominant viral strains and design preventive vaccines tailored to those strains.

-The problem, even back then, was that there were several variations of influenza strains circulating the globe, says medical historian George Dehner, PhD, author of Influenza: A Century of Science and Public Health Response (University of Pittsburgh Press, 2012).
+The problem, even back then, was that there were several variations of influenza strains circulating the globe, says medical historian George Dehner, PhD, author of Influenza: A Century of Science and Public Health Response.
 The variants of those strains mutated constantly, far too quickly for the vaccines to keep pace.

 Over the years, with the advent of new DNA sequencing technologies, scientists have become better at rapidly isolating influenza strains and producing updated vaccines.
 But it is still an inherently inexact science, unable to keep up with the speed at which viruses can spread and morph, a phenomenon dramatically amplified by global travel in recent years.